SHUBRATS/GIT/README.md

 # demo
-hello this is my first time using git and I am vety excited to be able to learn git form a free website
+hello this is my first time using git and I am vety excited to be able to learn git form a free website!
+Wish me luck!